neuro-actions/mlflow/README.md

 ### `http_auth`

-Whether to use HTTP authentication for Jupyter or not. `"False"` by default.
+Boolean value specifying whether to use HTTP authentication for Jupyter or not. `"False"` by default.

 #### Example

-Enable http_auth via setting it to True.
+Enable HTTP authentication by setting this argument to True.
-In this case your training job should be able to communicate with MLFlow guarded by the Neu.ro platform authentication solution.
+Note that your training job should be able to communicate with MLFlow guarded by the Neu.ro platform authentication solution.
 ```
 args:
     http_auth: "True"